-In normal family development, the pattern of instrumental aid, defined in terms of help with daily tasks such as transportation, caregiving, and money management between generations, is downward from the parent to the child until the child reaches adulthood (Hogan, Eggebeen, and Clogg, 1993).
+In normal family development, the pattern of instrumental aid, defined in terms of help with daily tasks such as transportation, caregiving, and money management between generations, is downward from the parent to the child until the child reaches adulthood (Hogan, Eggebeen, and Clogg, 1993; Silverstein et al., 2002).
 As the parent reaches later life, the flow of instrumental assistance begins to move upward from adult child to the parent (Eggebeen and Hogan, 1990).
 Studies are needed to examine how changes in the structure, values, ethnic composition, and economic status of families have affected their exchange of financial resources across generational lines.
 Changes in the modern role of kinship should prompt new questions about intergenerational solidarity and the extent to which the receipt of financial assistance might attenuate notions of filial responsibility.
-Here research shows that kin outrank step-kin in the support they receive.
-Remle (2011), for example, demonstrates that children in blended families are less likely to receive financial transfers and when they do, they receive smaller amounts of money than grown children in nuclear families.
+Here, research shows (Silverstein, Gans, and Yang, 2006) that kin outrank step-kin in the support they receive.
+Remle (2011), for example, demonstrates that children in blended families are less likely to receive financial transfers, and when they do, they receive smaller amounts of money than grown children in nuclear families.

 Other questions point to the role of household and family characteristics in determining resource flows-quality, number of kin, the meaning of kin, and kin relationships.
-Intergenerational transfers involving mid- and late-life individuals as givers and receivers are affected by typical life-cycle problems.
+Intergenerational transfers involving mid- and late-life individuals as givers and receivers are affected by typical lifecycle problems.
 The timing of transfers in human capital investments can dramatically alter the course of an adult child's life (Kohli, 2004).
 Parents across all social classes are now providing more support to their adult children, but there are extraordinary inequities in what young adult children get from their parents across social classes (Settersten and Ray, 2010).
 Moreover, the "empty nest" today comes later and remains open or cluttered.
 These supports may bring financial, emotional, and other strains for parents at midlife and beyond.
-At the same time, it may be that the greater investments that parents now make in their young adult children may bring greater support when parents are old-if these children feel stronger obligations to reciprocate support to aged parents, or if aged parents have stronger expectations that it be provided.
+At the same time, it may be that the greater investments that parents now make in their young adult children may bring greater support when parents are old-if these children feel stronger filial obligations to reciprocate support to aged parents, or if aged parents have stronger expectations that it be provided (Angel and Settersten, 2011).

-One of the most important issues that must be explored is the extent to which patterns of inter vivos ("between the living") transfers and bequests from elderly parents and adult children have been affected by economic crises or changes in inheritance and gift-related policies.
-The recession has surely reduced gift-giving as retirement accounts decreased and as adult children experienced job losses and foreclosures, weakening their ability to provide resources and care.
+The influence of economic crises or changes in inheritance and gift-related policies on patterns of inter vivos ("between the living") transfers and bequests from elderly parents and adult children have not been adequately studied and deserve further investigation.
+The current recession has surely reduced gift giving as retirement accounts decreased and as adult children experienced job losses and foreclosures, weakening their ability to provide resources and care.
 Furthermore, research is needed to precisely delineate anticipated and actual monetary and nonmonetary inter vivos transfers to children, siblings, and elderly parents, and to monitor how these patterns are affected by the new diversity and ambiguity of family relationships.